 During the mid-'90s, the ABC network was bought by the Walt Disney Company.
 In doing so, Disney had most, if not all, of their current shows make episodes that involved their characters going on a vacation toWalt Disney World.
 Even if Disneyland was closer to a show's setting (like Full House, based in San Francisco), or if such a trip would normally be outside the characters' budget (like Roseanne and maybe Family Matters).
 Most did them without complaint and simply moved on.
 However, there was one revolt.
 The cast and crew of Roseanne didn't like being forced to make an hour-long Disney World commercial (it was a two-parter, but they didn't reach Disney World until part 2.)
 A little while later, they make an episode that is a thinly-veiled and scathing Take That against them.
 In it, David gets a job at an amusement park called Edelweiss Gardens, where the brainwashing and conformity jokes come fast and hard.
 They also give the entire park a German theme with a Hans the Hare mascot, superficially a parody of Busch Gardens, but still adding in some unsettling Nazi overtones.

 HBO occasionally has a character in its series watching a scene from another HBO series.
 For example, in The Wire, Omar watched Oz and Cutty's roommate watched Deadwood.
 There's also a scene where Dukie is about to plug Dexter, but is interrupted by Michael Lee.
+In the funniest one, Six Feet Under had a scene with David and Keith enjoying a gay sex scene from Oz.
 These are probably more in line with a Shout-Out or Take That than product endorsements.